Originally published Thursday, 27 August 2015.

 Here it is: Never read a Bible verse.
 That's right, never read a Bible verse.
 Instead, always read a paragraph at least.

-When I'm on the radio, I use this simple rule to help me answer the majority of Bible questions I'm asked, even when I'm totally unfamiliar with the verse.
+I use this simple rule to help me answer the majority of Bible questions I'm asked, even when I'm totally unfamiliar with the verse.
 It's an amazingly effective technique you can use, too.

 I read the paragraph, not just the verse.
 I take stock of the relevant material above and below.
 Since the context frames the verse and gives it specific meaning, I let it tell me what's going on.